permacommons/ccd/README.md

-# cdd - Change Directory Directory
+# ccd - Change Change Directory

 A fast directory navigation tool that uses the `locate` database to quickly find and change to directories.